 Interpretation is generally a real-time activity.
 As one party speaks, the interpreter listens to what’s shared and quickly relays the information in the other language either after the first party is finished speaking or as the original speaker talk, depending on the interpretation style.

 Translators aren’t dealing with real-time communications.
-They recieve a previously created text and they convert that text into a second language on whatever timetable makes sense for the project.
+They receive a previously created text and they convert that text into a second language on whatever timetable makes sense for the project.

 What Do They Have in Common?